 Under the pseudonym Lemony Snicket, Daniel Handler has written one of the most popular children's serials ever, A Series of Unfortunate Events, which chronicle the travails of the Baudelaire orphans.
 Handler also writes novels under his own name.

-Emmy award-winning actor and member of the Royal Shakespeare Company, Charles Keating has worked in television, theater, and film for over three decades.
-He starred in a one-man show that grapples with aging, I and I: The Sense of Self.
+Emmy award-winning actor and member of the Royal Shakespeare Company, Charles Keating (1941-2014) worked in television, theater, and film for over three decades.
+He starred in a one-man show that grappled with aging, I and I: The Sense of Self.

 Writer Laura Lippman is best known for her series of crime novels featuring detective Tess Monaghan.
 A master of the genre, she has won the Agatha, Edgar, Anthony, and Shamus awards.